Reference § 00 · Methodology · Public document

 • Manifold Markets.
 Play-money.
 Displayed as a wisdom-of-crowds reference and explicitly excluded from net_edge_bps calculations.
 Any published price gap against a real-money venue is a sentiment divergence, not a fee-normalised price comparison.

 • PredictIt.
-Operated by Victoria University of Wellington under CFTC No-Action Letter 14-130.
-Per-trader $850-per-contract caps make this a long-tail political signal rather than a deep arb venue; PredictIt's bulk feed doesn't publish per-contract volume or liquidity, so those columns render as "—" on the event panel.
+Operated by Victoria University of Wellington (New Zealand) under CFTC No-Action Letter 14-130.
+Per-market $850 cap makes this a long-tail political signal rather than a deep arb venue; PredictIt's bulk feed doesn't publish per-contract volume or liquidity, so those columns render as "—" on the event panel.

 Eyewall Markets is information only.
 The service does not: